Research Southwestern FAQ

 Family and friends are welcome to attend!
 Please be sure to note the number and names of guests you will be bringing with you in the online registration form.
 Please keep in mind that we do not offer childcare, although children are welcome at every event at the conference.

 What are the benefits of attending?

 Research Southwestern is ideal for doctoral students seeking admission into one of our doctoral programs.
-You will get to see the campus, meet the faculty, staff, and students that make up Southwestern, and be interviewed for entrance into the PhD or DMin program of your preference.
+You will get to see the campus, meet the faculty, staff, and students that make up Southwestern, and, if you've already submitted your application with us, be interviewed for entrance into the PhD or DMin program of your preference.